Best Home Equity Loans

 Final Thoughts

-While Citi does not separate itself from the competition in any obvious way, its home equity loan/HELOC offer is solid across the board, with a wide range of discounts and low introductory APR rates.
+While Citi does not separate itself from the competition in any obvious way, its offer is solid across the board, with a wide range of discounts and one of the highest maximum loan amounts on the market today.

 There are two types of consumer equity financing: a home equity loan or a home equity line of credit.
 Conceptually, they are reasonably similar.
 Both tap into your home equity as security for the loan.